Macduff (Macbeth): Macduff as a foil to Macbeth

 Tomorrow, and tomorrow, and tomorrow" (5.5.17–19).

 Macbeth's words seem to express a brutal indifference – that someday, she would have died anyway – and perhaps even suggest that he has lost the capacity to feel.

 Compare Macduff's reaction upon his discovery of Duncan's corpse: He struggles to find the words to express his rage and anguish, crying, "O horror, horror, horror" (2.3.59).
 In some stage interpretations, Macduff's character transitions from a state of shock to one of frenzied alarm.
 When Ross announces his wife and children's deaths to him, Macduff's expression of grief contrasts starkly with Macbeth's resignation to Lady Macbeth's death.

 Macduff as a moral figure

 Although Macduff comes to represent a type of "goodness" in the dark world of Macbeth, Shakespeare also allows for some instability in his character.
 This becomes most evident in 4.3, when Macduff joins Malcolm in England.
-In this scene, the play has moved from the tumult in Scotland to England.
+In this scene, the play has moved from the tumult in Scotland to England, but Macduff is questioned by Malcolm why he fled England without bringing his family, or even without warning them of the coming danger.
+No answer is given for this choice, and the scene continues with Macduff being told his wife and children are slain.
+His seemingly honest grief is at odds with this hanging question, casting his good nature into some question.
+Whether he believed Macbeth too honorable to slay women and children, had intended his trip to be in secret and was unfortunately discovered, or simply did not consider the safety of his family, is left unclarified.